paulcbogdan/PsychChange/README.md

 # How Have Psychological Results Changed?

 This repository contains the code for the manuscript: Bogdan, P.C.
 (2025).
 "One decade into the Replication Crisis, How have Psychological Results Changed?" _Advances in Methods and Practices in Psychological Science_.
+The downloaded data and preprocessed datasets have been added to the associated [OSF/Box repository](https://osf.io/mxs47/).
+A preprint form of the paper has been uploaded here as a PDF.

 The code can be divided into two parts: (1) "Dataset construction" and (2) "Dataset use".